Fantente/PacMan/README.md

 ### 17 June 2021

 Experimented w/ clip-path in order to discover ways to show only specific parts of the sprite sheet.

+### 20 June 2021

+Great success w/ cutting out the 1st two costumes of PacMan w/ the help of <div> height width and background image.

+Great succes w/ moving the cutouts resulting in animation.

+Homework: Find more coordinates.